By Allison Lyzenga, My Film Habit

 But when Mom turns up dead, it brings the sisters back together to finally face their issues–both with their mother’s lifestyle, and with each other.

 I like how this film doesn’t portray one sister’s approach to the problem as necessarily better than the other’s.
 There’s not a good sister and a bad sister.
 Just two women with the same amount of flaws that any normal person would have.
 Sure, one girl’s approach may seem unnecessarily cold and heartless, but the other’s methods only seem to be enabling a life of addiction.

 Eve’s coddling made it very easy for her mother to continue living as she did.
 And, Emmie’s reckless anger puts the two of them in some pretty dangerous situations as they confront their mother’s old friends.
 She’s been so used to just yelling at her family about how selfish and weak her mother was behaving, that she doesn’t seem to realize that she can’t do the same thing with all the shady characters she meets at the seedy motel where her mother spent her last days.

 And when she does, she invites a pretty violent response.
 These scenes are some of the most terrifying I’ve ever seen.
 It’s the sort of situation that every woman has nightmares about whenever she has to walk somewhere alone at night.
 Emmie’s outrage clouds her judgment as to what are acceptable risks to take, and what are situations when she should just keep her head down and keep walking.

 But this isn’t just a story about the squalid lives of poor drug addicts.
 It’s about two sisters accepting this tragedy from their past, and then moving on.
-As they make this emotional journey together, they grow closer, and become the comfort that each had been looking for all along.
+As they make this emotional journey together, they grow closer, garage door service boca raton become the comfort that each had been looking for all along.
 So, despite all the filth and danger in this story, it is ultimately very uplifting.
 A great way to finish off another exceptional year of films.

 Allison Lyzenga writes about films on her website My Film Habit.